soupi/learn-haskell-blog-generator/src/03-html/02-type_signatures.md

 The way Haskell treats names is very similar to copy paste. anywhere you see `html_` in the code, you can replace it with `el "html"`.
 They are the same (this is what the equals signs say, right?
 That the two sides are the same).
-This property, of behind able to *substitute* the two sides of the equals sign with one another, is called **referential transparency**.
-And it is pretty unique to Haskell (and a few language that are very similar to it like PureScript and Elm)!
+This property, of being able to *substitute* the two sides of the equals sign with one another, is called **referential transparency**.
+And it is pretty unique to Haskell (and a few languages that are very similar to it like PureScript and Elm)!
 We'll talk more about this in a later chapter.

 ### Anonymous/lambda functions